afeiship/react-visible/_README.md

-# react-visible [FOR IMPLEMENT]
+# react-visible
-> React component for visible element
+> React component for visible element.
+[FOR IMPLEMENT]

 ## properties:
 ```javascript